88lex/sasync/README.md

 *  **sasync.conf file**:  Set global variables within the sasync.conf file including as many global rclone flags as you like.
 The `sasync.conf` file is backed up daily to a `./config_backup` folder and kept for 14 days (default, adjustable).
 **NOTE** The config file in the repo is called **`sasync.conf.default`** so you do not not overwrite an existing `sasync.config`.
-You can copy via `cp sasync.conf.default sasync.conf` or edit your `sasync.conf` to add any new flags in the default file.
+You can copy via `cp sasync.conf.default sasync.conf`.
+If you keep your existing `sasync.conf` check carefully not to omit new flags.

 *  **Auto calc the number of SAs required**:  Calculates the size of the SOURCE and DESTINATION for each pair in the set.* file, then estimates the number of SAs required based on the --max-transfer setting.